 Know your limits

-This is another aspect that is often overlooked by many preppers and there are many aspects to it, regardless if you are bugging in or bugging out.
-We are a “can do” nation and we are proud of it, we are being thought from a young age that everything is achievable if we work hard for it.
-However, in an emergency situation we should know our limits and avoid putting them to the test, unless our lives depend on it.
+This is another aspect that is often overlooked by many preppers.
+There are many particularities to it, regardless if you are bugging in or bugging out.
+We are a “can do” nation and we are proud of it.
+From a young age, we are being thought that everything is achievable if we work hard for it.
+However, in an emergency situation we should know our limits and avoid putting them to the test.
+You should go the extra mile only if you life depend on it.
 There is no point in putting yourself at risk for little to no gain and you need to be cautious about your actions.

 Suggested reading: Home defense at it’s finest